aichingert/dot/README.md

 * install the rust compiler (you can download it on the official <a href="https://www.rust-lang.org/" traget="_blank">rust-lang<a/> site)
 * clone the project
 * you can start it with `cargo run --release`, then you can play with W A S and D and the second paddel with the arrow keys

-## Future
-* Maybe a finish when someone reaches 10 points